Google Workspace : Collaboration + productivity apps

 That's just the start.
 LastPass can remember and use other details, too – for example automatically filling in your payment and shipping details at an online store.
 And neat password management functions include easy and safe sharing of passwords with others (no more need to send your credentials in an insecure text).

 Apps for Android, iOS, Windows and Mac combine with a host of browser add-ons to ensure you can use LastPass on almost any device.
-All the basics are available for free, but the Premium plan adds multi-factor options, more versatile password sharing, 1GB of encrypted cloud storage and more for $3.99 a month, billed annually.
+All the basics are available for free, but the Premium plan adds multi-factor options, more versatile password sharing, encrypted cloud storage and more .

 Scheduling is ultra-flexible, with the ability to set up different date and posting times for each of your Facebook, Twitter, Instagram, LinkedIn, Pinterest and other accounts.